 Karl-Gerät and Schwerer Gustav

 The Karl-Gerät and Schwerer Gustav were both designed to break the French Maginot Line.
-When it turned out they weren’t needed, they were sent to the East.
+When it turned out they weren’t needed (German troops circumvented the Maginot Line), they were sent to the Eastern Front.
 Both were used during the Battle of Sevastopol.
 Karl-Gerät bombarded Polish resistance fighters in Warsaw in 1944.

 Karl was the largest self-propelled mortar ever deployed, Gustav the largest piece of artillery ever used in war.